Which Way to the Exit Plan?

 From strictly a financial perspective, a third-party deal may offer the biggest payday for the seller, particularly if it is a strategic transaction that can demand a high valuation.
 In such deals, the owner typically receives 20% to 30% up front, with the balance paid out over three to five years in the form of a performance-based earn-out tied to the seller’s legacy business and/or contribution to the income or profits of the buyer.

-For owners who do not wish to exit for some time, selling to a third party offers many additional upside advantages that can enable the seller and his or her employees to further advance their careers and reap greater financial rewards than what might be possible by staying the course as an independent firm.
+For owners who do not wish to execute an exit plan for some time, selling to a third party offers many additional upside advantages that can enable the seller and his or her employees to further advance their careers and reap greater financial rewards than what might be possible by staying the course as an independent firm.
 Being free of the management and administrative responsibilities of running a business, having access to additional talent, resources, and clients of the seller, working on more prestigious accounts, and increased opportunities for cross-selling are just a few additional reasons why outside deals are attractive to sellers.

 But the common perception that outside deals are more financially lucrative than an inside deal—i.e., selling to a partner, management team via a MBO—is not true in all cases, particularly for firms with AGIs (fee and retainer income) under $5 million.
 Internal transactions typically have longer time horizons than outside deals, often as long as five to seven years or more.
 During this time, owners can continue to receive distributions or dividends based upon the profitability of the business.
 The accumulation of these distributions, plus additional tax-favorable payout strategies, can amount to more dollars in the seller’s pocket than payments from a third-party.